Do you want a cookie?

 Banner Hintergrund

 With our bed planner, you can easily plan a colourful mixed crop.
-Good and bad neighbours are displayed directly and you get tips on crop rotation!
+Good and bad companion plants are displayed directly and you get tips on crop rotation!

 • Cabbage and beetroot is a good planting combination.
 Beetroot goes well with all kinds of cabbage: kale, kohlrabi, palm cabbage, cauliflower, broccoli, chinese cabbage, white and red cabbage, savoy cabbage and brussels sprouts.
 Cabbage has an extensive root system, which loosens the soil deeply and thus improves it.
 This benefits the growth of beetroot.